Niiok/niiok.github.io/opengl_1.md

         - **GL_UNIFORM_MATRIX_STRIDE**	: byte stride between uniform block member matrix' column or row. if indexed member is not matrix, 0 will be stored.
         - **GL_UNIFORM_IS_ROW_MAJOR**	: 1 will be stored if indexed matrix is row-major.
 0 will be stored if index matrix is column-major or even not matrix at all.
     - with offset and stride informations, application need to set data in proper location of buffer to send data for shared layout shader.
+      - you can use stride and offset as parameter of buffer modification functions like _`glBufferSubData()`_.
+      - if you used _`glMapBuffer`_, application need to take care with inputting data inside buffer.

 - - - - - - - - - - - - - - - - - - - -
 <!---------------------------------------------------------------------------------------------------------------->